Shona Smyth, Tilhill Forestry

 Becoming chartered and receiving affiliation seems almost like a rite of passage in the forest industry.
 I want to be able to share my commitment and dedication to the industry with others, and in particular with perspective young professionals.
 It’s heartening to see more young people wanting to come into, and showing an interest in the industry.
 I want to be able to encourage others in the way I have been throughout my career journey so far.

-Why do you chose the Institute of Chartered Foresters?
+Why do you choose the Institute of Chartered Foresters?

 I have known about the ICF since studying at Harper Adams, where membership was recommended.
 Being a Student member assisted with studies as I was able to keep up to date with the latest events and research for wider reading.
 When applying for work being a Student member made me stand out from the crowd.
 Tilhill Forestry encourage all of their managers to become chartered.
 I soon applied for Associate membership upon graduating and joining Tilhill Forestry.
 I am looking forward to returning to Harper in September to study for an MSc in Forest Management, to support my application for full membership.
 I have had so much support and advice so far with the application process and encouragement of career development through a wide range of Study Tours and courses for knowledge exchange; with the now Young Professionals Study Tour, providing the opportunity for recent graduates to share experiences with peers of a similar age group.